stitchlang/stitch/README.md

 ```

 # Idea: piping

+UPDATE: I think piping may not be a binary operator, so I need to update this section to reflect how it would work with binary operators

 Piping is a pretty useful feature.
 You could emulate piping by setting output to variables, however, piping directly from one process to another could remove extra copies of the output.